List of Australia Test cricket records: Fewest runs in an innings

 The lowest innings total scored in Test cricket came in the second Test of England's tour of New Zealand in March 1955.
 Trailing England by 46, New Zealand was bowled out in their second innings for 26 runs.
-The equal fifth-lowest score in Test history is Australia's total of 36 scored in their first innings against England in the first Test of the 1902 Ashes series.
+The equal sixth-lowest score in Test history is Australia's total of 36 scored in their first innings against England in the first Test of the 1902 Ashes series.